 and future scout members experience the scouting program no matter their

-Troop 629 has also set up an email address to collect the thoughts and
+Troop 629 has also set up a site to collect the thoughts and reflections

-reflections from the many people who Mr. Gillis influenced.
-If you would
+from the many people who Mr. Gillis influenced.
+Please go to

 firstname.lastname@example.org.
 We will collect these remembrances and pictures